Andrea Pacheco

 Restorative Justice Facilitator

-Gemma is a thoughtful and intuitive professional known for balancing insight, empathy, and clear communication in dynamic environments.
-Her relationship with Six Rivers began through Board membership and later deepened through the Six Rivers Mediation Practicum.
-She brings a grounded presence to her work, with a natural ability to understand both the big picture and the nuances that shape meaningful outcomes.
+Gemma’s relationship with Six Rivers began through Board membership and later deepened through the Six Rivers Mediation Practicum.
+Now a Restorative Justice Facilitator, she brings a grounded and thoughtful presence to her work, with an ability to understand both the big picture and the nuances that shape meaningful outcomes.

 With a strong sense of integrity and collaboration, Gemma approaches her work with intention and care.
 She navigates complexity with clarity and contributes in ways that are both strategic and deeply human.